tkim90/tkim90/README.md

 Hey there, I'm Tae.
-I'm a software engineer currently exploring RAG, agents in specific industries, and all things LLMs.
+I'm a software engineer currently exploring RAG and voice agents in specific industries like manufacturing and SMBs.

 Previously co-founder/CTO at ☀️ Spark AI (YC W24) building AI software for the energy industry.